srinathln7/merkle-guard/README.md

 godoc
 ```

-and navigate to http://localhost:6060/pkg/github.com/srinathln7/merkle_gaurd/internal/?m=all in your browser.
+and navigate to http://localhost:6060/pkg/github.com/srinathln7/merkle_guard/internal/?m=all in your browser.
 You will find the links to all three packages: server, client, and merkle.

 ## Improvements

-To enhance the merkle-gaurd protocol, the following improvements can be implemented:
+To enhance the merkle-guard protocol, the following improvements can be implemented:

 * Implement Mutual TLS Authentication:
   - Introduce Mutual TLS-based authentication between the gRPC server and client to establish a secure and trusted communication channel.
 This ensures that both parties can verify each other's identities and encrypt the data exchanged during communication.